cdaltonverified/TaskManagerWebApp/README.md

 # TaskManagerWebApp
-A to-do list application that has CRUD functionality using Django Framework.
+A To-do list application that has CRUD functionality using Django Framework.

 ![](images/homepage.png)